ampletorque/vagrant-setup/docs/style-guides/javascript.rst

-Javascript Style Guide
+JavaScript Style Guide
 ======================

-This page describes conventions for javascript and plugins.
+This page describes conventions for JavaScript and plugins.

 Indents
 -------